 As a person who feels emotions very strongly and has children who show signs of similar levels of intensity, I know that part of my job as a parent is to teach them how to manage their emotions without denying them.

 From infancy, a good beginning is learning how to identify emotions.
 Babies will often mimic a parent's expressions and respond to their caregivers' feelings.
 Books showing facial expressions are great prompts to learn about emotions--a baby-safe mirror adds to the fun.
-Check out this cute baby learning about feelings with a book at Red Ted Art.

 Once toddlers and preschoolers can identify emotions, they can begin the process of understanding them.
 A child may sometimes be able to say, "I am angry because..." or "When I am angry, I feel like..."
 As their verbal expression becomes more precise, articulating their feelings may lessen the frequency of the tantrums.

 One day my son asked me for some juice and I told him that his babysitter could give him some.
 She did not hear the exchange though and answered, "I don't know.
 Did you already have juice?"
 My son started to get tense and frustrated but then he remembered, he had the words to express himself: "Mommy say yesss...I have juice!"
 Crisis averted.